rikkiiwang/DS-Portfolio/01-wearable-anomaly/README.md

 ---

 ## Publication
+- Wang, R., & Liao, T. *Identifying and Evaluating the Effects of User Scenarios on the Data Integrity of Wearable Devices.* Conference on Systems Engineering Research 2023.
 - Wang, R., & Liao, T. *Examining Social and Environmental Factors for Wearable Data Integrity: A Case Study of Health-CPS.* ASME IDETC-CIE 2024.
 - Wang, R., & Liao, T. *Anomaly Detection in Multivariate Time Series Data of Wearable Devices: A Comparative Study of Autoencoders and Large Language Models.* IEEE Computational Intelligence Magazine, 2025.
 (Under Review)